Heaumer/www-base/README.md

 Both JQuery and Bootstrap are used for the UI.

+# Permissions
+Data can be modified only by its owner.
+The owner of a Data is its creator.
+Data can be set public: in this case, anyone can access it in read-only mode.

+In a potential future, user should be able to create group of users and assign properties (read/write) on their data.
+Public would then be a special group.
+Like in a classical filesystem.

 # Files
 ## main.go
 Contains all the HTTP handling.
 Built on top of net/http and